TomasHubelbauer/svg-3d/readme.md

 ## To-Do

+### Implement SVG CSS animation too and compare the sizes of the two generators

-### Implement orbit control for camera navigation in the scene
+### Implement orbit control for camera navigation in the browser scene

 Either UI controls or 2D to 3D cursor approximation.

 ### Pull out the `rotate` transformation and implement other transformations

 Add translate, scale, skew.
+Move these either to the `esm-matrix` library or a whole new library.

 ### Prototype depth-sensitive strokes in another project